 An electronic copy of this Handbook will be available on the School of Religion, Theology, and Peace Studies website - on the Current Student page.
-The following link will also be helpful regarding the College virtual learning environment and Learning Technology Guides For Students (Blackboard).

-A hard copy of this handbook in large print is also available in the School Postgraduate Administration office.
-Alternative formats of the Handbook can be provided on request.
+The following link will also be helpful regarding the College Virtual Learning Environment (VLE) with guides and support for Blackboard Ultra and related learning technologies.
+A hard copy of this handbook in large print is also available in the School's Postgraduate Administration office.
+Alternative formats can be provided on request.

-There may be some modification during the year to the procedures and regulations outlined below; these will be brought to your attention as they arise.
+There may be some modifications during the year to the procedures and regulations outlined below; these will be brought to your attention as they arise.